-- Say what you mean and mean what you say (last book means last book!).
+- Say what you mean and mean what you say (the last book means last book!).

-Q: How should parents handle a situation where their child seems fearful at bedtime?
+5. A situation where their child seems fearful at bedtime

 - Make sure you give your child enough attention to explore the nature of their fears, reassure them and move on.
 Giving the fears too much attention might only ensure this becomes an ongoing problem.

-Q: When should parents get rid of pacifiers for sleeping?
+7. When to get rid of pacifiers for sleeping?

 - By the time your baby is a toddler, it is important to limit pacifier use to the crib for sleeping only.
 Pacifiers can be a great tool for self-soothing and should be encouraged for children who seem to really like them.